Is This Carpentry?

 "Thanks, Thomas!"
 I said.
 "Have a nice evening."

-"You too, Matt and Aaron," he said, as he briskly walked towards his house.
+"You too, Matt and Aaron," he said as he walked briskly toward his house.

 "Well, what do you want to do, Aaron?"
 I asked.

-"For now, I say we get in my truck and warm the hell up," he said.
+"For now, I say we get in my truck and warm the hell up," he replied.

-We got in his truck, fired up the heater, and turned on the radio to discover that the temperature had dropped to 1 degree above 0 at Dulles airport (that’s right… Dulles… the very airport that I should be at in less than 6 hours, in order to get to the ticket desk, check in, and take my seat on the 7am DC10 headed for Dallas).
+We got in his truck, fired up the heater, and turned on the radio to discover that the temperature had dropped to 1° at Dulles airport (that is right, Dulles, the very airport that I should be at in less than 6 hours, to get to the ticket desk, check-in, and take my seat on the 7 am DC10 headed for Dallas).

-After we got good and warm, we couldn’t imagine getting back out into the cold, with at least two more hours of work ahead of us to finish the job.
-We were beaten.
-We decided to call it a day and come back in the morning to finish up.
+After we got warm, we could not imagine getting back into the cold, with at least two more hours of work ahead of us to finish the job.
+We were exhausted.
+We decided to call it a day and return in the morning to finish up.
 Well, that was it.
-I just made the decision to miss my flight.
-We packed up the tools that we could find in the deep snow and drove down the icy roads to Aaron’s garage.
-When we arrived, we remembered the cans of beer we left on his workbench and decided to have one.
+I had just decided to miss my flight.
+We packed the tools we could find in the deep snow and drove down the icy roads to Aaron's garage.
+When we arrived, we remembered the cans of beer we left on Aaron's workbench and decided to have one.
 The beer had frozen solid.
-Aaron put the beers in the kitchen sink under hot water to thaw them out, while we finished unloading and stowing the tools in his sub-zero garage.
+Aaron put the beers in the kitchen sink under hot water while we finished unloading and stowing the tools in his sub-zero garage.

-After a while, we checked the beer in the sink and, sure enough, we left them under the hot water too long!
-They went from being too cold to too hot, but they tasted good and might even have been the most memorable beers I have ever had - especially after a long day in the bone-chilling cold.
+After a while, we checked the beer in the sink.
+Sure enough, we left the beers under the hot water too long!
+They went from being too cold to too hot, but they tasted good and might even have been among the tastiest beers I have ever had - especially after a long day in the bone-chilling cold.

-At about 2am, I left Aaron’s house and turned the heater in my truck full-blast to try and break the spell of the frozen winter night.
+At about 2 am, I left Aaron's house and turned the heater in my truck full-blast to try and break the spell of the blistering winter night.
 I never told Aaron about my flight to Texas.
-I’m sure he would have been okay with finishing the job by himself, but it was not his responsibility to do that.
+I am sure he would have been okay with finishing the job by himself, but it was not his responsibility to do that.
 It was mine.
-I needed to see the job through to the end and I knew it.
-Thomas was counting on me to make sure everything was done as we had discussed, over the past six months, and I was not about to let him down.
+I needed to see the job through to the end, and I knew it.

-Aaron and I met at the job site at 8am the next morning, allowing ourselves a little sleep-in time.
-The skies were overcast and a light snow was beginning to fall.
-He started up the backhoe and began spreading the remaining stockpile of #21A gravel over the pipes.
-The pipe manufacturer required a minimum of 18 inches of gravel above the top of the pipes, in order to adequately distribute the load induced by the vehicles traveling over them.
-We agreed that we did not have enough gravel to sufficiently cover the pipes, so we ordered two more truck-loads.
-We finished up the job around 3pm, and gathered up the tools that we couldn’t find the night before.
+Aaron and I met at the job site at 8 am the next day, allowing ourselves a little sleep-in time.
+The skies were overcast, and light snow was beginning to fall.
+He started the backhoe and began spreading the remaining stockpile of #21A gravel over the pipes.
+The pipe manufacturer required a minimum of 18 inches of #21A on top of the GCP to evenly distribute the load from vehicles crossing above.
+We agreed that we did not have enough gravel to cover the pipe, so we ordered two more truckloads.
+We finished the job around 3 pm and gathered the tools we could not find the night before.

-To put a cap on the project, we shared a couple of beers in the chilly weather, while we smoked cigarettes and watched the creek flow through the new corrugated pipe.
-It was a beautiful sight.
+To put a cap on the project, we shared a few beers and smoked cigarettes in the chilly air while we discussed the details of our carpentry beyond wood experience.
+We watched the creek flow smoothly through the new corrugated pipe.
+It was a magnificent sight.
 After we finished our beer, Aaron left to meet his father for their annual holiday hunting trip, and I headed down the snowy road back to my home in Centreville.
-On my way, I stopped at a grocery store and bought a big steak for dinner to celebrate the job's success.
+On my way, I stopped at a grocery store and bought a big steak to celebrate the end of a successful job.

-Once I got home, I cooked my steak and made hot apple cider.
-I looked around and realized that I hadn't decorated my apartment for Christmas.
-Since I am going to spend Christmas in Virginia, I should make the most of it, I thought.
+Once home, I removed my coat and coveralls and had broiled steak, potatoes, and hot apple cider for dinner.
+I looked around and realized I had not decorated my apartment for Christmas.
+Since I am spending Christmas in Virginia, I should make the most of it.
 After dinner, I found a string of colored mini-lights in a cardboard box and strung them across the ceiling.
 As I enjoyed the glow of the lights and the warmth of my living room, I could see snow accumulating on the leafless limbs of oak trees growing outside my window.
-Soon the remaining light of the day turned to darkness, and I headed for bed and a good night's sleep.
+Soon, the remaining light of the day turned to darkness, and I headed for sleep.

-After that day, I knew that, no matter how many construction jobs that I would work on over the years, I would always remember replacing the old bridge in the frozen waters of Castle Creek, Clifton, Virginia, 1989.
+After that day, I knew that, no matter how many construction jobs I would work on over the years, I would never forget replacing the old bridge in the frozen waters of Castle Creek, Clifton, Virginia.
+1989

 ~Matt